SolidX

 Important details:

-• menuItemId, menuItemName, actionId, and actionName are required parts of the ID.
+• menuItemId, menuItemName, actionId, and actionName are part of the ID

-• Treat list IDs as fully-qualified keys; use exact matching instead of partial matching.
+• treat list IDs as fully-qualified keys and use exact matching

 Registry API